cwe1ss/cwe1ss.github.io/_posts/2020-10-22-zero-downtime-updates-with-aspnet-core.md

 ## Set the load balancer settings

-It's important to understand that we've set up a 25 second shutdown delay.
-This means, the load balancer must take the instance out of rotation before that.
+It's important to understand that we've set a 25 second shutdown delay.
+This means, the load balancer must take the instance out of rotation before that time.
 If it fails to do so, there will be failed requests again.

-This means, we need to set up our load balancing probes e.g. in the following way:
+We therefore need to set up our load balancing probes e.g. in the following way:

 * __Target URL: /health__
   * *Our custom health endpoint*